huglulu/node_item/newspider/README.md

-## joke_spider
+## photo_spider
-A Node Command Line Tool to download jokes from the page.
+A Node Command Line Tool to download photos from the page.

 ## Install
 ```bash